Spin-averaged $B_c$ Spectrum in a Cornell-type Potential Using VMC Baseline and GFMC Evolution: Introduction

 This close connection to QCD motivates a fresh look at the $B_c$ system within the same naive Cornell framework.
 In the present work, the $B_c$ meson is treated as a nonrelativistic two-body problem with a central, spin-independent Cornell potential supplemented by an additive constant that fixes the overall energy origin.
 This analysis focuses on the spin-averaged $B_c$ tower ($1S$, $1P$, $1D$, $2S$, $2P$, $3S$, $3P$, $4S$), using experimental centroids where available and enlarging the associated uncertainties when multiplets are incomplete~\cite{beringer2012review,patrignani2016review}.
 The aim is deliberately narrow: the anaysis asks how far a minimal Cornell Hamiltonian, with parameters calibrated directly to the $B_c$ spectrum, can account for the observed pattern of radial and orbital excitations and seek to identify a region in $(\sigma,\kappa,V_0)$ space that is consistent both with the data and with canonical heavy quarkonium fits~\cite{eichten1994mesons,soni2018qq,li2023higher,li2023spectroscopic}.

-Here, the strategy is method centric.
+The main aim of the present work is not to propose a new static potential for the $B_c$ system, but to establish a numerically controlled Monte Carlo framework for the spin averaged $B_c$ spectrum within a minimal Cornell type Hamiltonian.
 The spectrum of the Cornell Hamiltonian is obtained with a combination of variational Monte Carlo (VMC) and Green’s function Monte Carlo (GFMC) in imaginary time~\cite{assi2023baryons, assi2024tetraquarkssufficientlyunequalmassheavy,sorella1998green}.
 VMC provides compact radial trial states with the correct nodal structure and yields reference energies that are free of time step artifacts, while fixed node GFMC evolution refines these energies by projecting onto the lowest state compatible with each nodal pattern.
 In this way, the calculation complements existing $B_c$ studies based on semi-analytic solution methods such as the asymptotic iteration method~\cite{ciftci2003asymptotic,kumar2013asymptotic} and on modern neural network solvers for Cornell type potentials~\cite{mutuk2019cornell,akan2025predicting}.
 Particular attention is paid to how the Monte Carlo control parameters influence the calibration of the Cornell potential, since the same numerical machinery can later be reused for spin-dependent and relativistic corrections.

 The potential parameters are extracted by scanning a grid in $(\sigma,\kappa)$, fixing $V_0$ at each point by anchoring the $1S$ centroid to experiment, and comparing the resulting spin-averaged masses with the experimental centroids across the $B_c$ tower.
 A single root mean square error (RMSE) built from absolute masses identifies an anticorrelated valley in parameter space where the spectrum is well reproduced.
 Within this valley, candidate parameter sets are further discriminated by inspecting residuals and requiring that the entire $B_c$ tower be described without systematic drifts with excitation.
 The resulting ``best valley'' parameters can then be compared with those inferred in other heavy quark systems~\cite{eichten1994mesons,solomko2023cornell,pathak2022parameterisation}, providing an additional consistency check of the naive Cornell picture in a mixed-flavor heavy meson.